zhoudaifa007/meilisearch/CONTRIBUTING.md

 Remember that there are many ways to contribute other than writing code: writing [tutorials or blog posts](https://github.com/meilisearch/awesome-meilisearch), improving [the documentation](https://github.com/meilisearch/documentation), submitting [bug reports](https://github.com/meilisearch/meilisearch/issues/new?assignees=&labels=&template=bug_report.md&title=) and [feature requests](https://github.com/meilisearch/product/discussions/categories/feedback-feature-proposal)...

+The code in this repository is only concerned with managing multiple indexes, handling the update store, and exposing an HTTP API.
+Search and indexation are the domain of our core engine, [`milli`](https://github.com/meilisearch/milli), while tokenization is handled by [our `tokenizer` library](https://github.com/meilisearch/tokenizer/).

 ## Table of Contents
 - [Assumptions](#assumptions)
 - [How to Contribute](#how-to-contribute)